 Franchise fee revenue, including nominal, non-refundable initial fees, is recognized upon the granting of a franchise, which is when the company has performed substantially all initial services required by the franchise agreement.
 Franchise fee revenue also includes ongoing monthly fees (primarily for sales and business training as well as marketing and product promotion programs) that are recognized as the fees are earned.
-Franchise fee revenue totaled \$3.9 million for the three month period ended March 31, 2018.
+Franchise fee revenue totaled \$3.9 million and \$12.0 million for the three and nine month periods ended September 29, 2018, respectively.